Biosensor for Measuring Substances in Circulating Blood

 C11789

-• Diagnostic(s)/prognostic(s) can be used in infants, children, and adults having heart surgery, ECMO, VAD or invasive urine drainage allowing improved monitoring, earlier diagnosis, and intervention for improved outcomes
+• Diagnostic(s)/prognostic(s) can be used in infants, children, and adults having heart surgery, ECMO, VAD or invasive urine drainage allowing improved monitoring, earlier diagnosis, and intervention for improved outcomes.

-Technical Details:
+Technical Details

 Johns Hopkins researchers have developed a biosensor design involving an electrical transistor-based platform.
 Water-stable semiconductors have the capability for covalent attachment of capture reagents to positions on the device where electrical signaling of binding events will be strong.
 Multiple transistors with contrasting responses to factor binding are linked to produce logic elements and binary, selective, and low-noise outputs for immediate feedback.

-To develop and commercialize the technology as a continuous monitoring biosensor for use in diagnosis or patient care.
+Looking for Partners: To develop and commercialize the technology as a continuous monitoring biosensor for use in diagnosis or patient care.

-Stage of Development:
+Stage of Development: Preclinical

-Data Availability:
+Data Availability: Under CDA/NDA

-Publications/Associated Cases:
+Publication(s)/Associated Cases:

 Patent Information: